In a world where teens and adults alike are sending snapchats and scrolling through Instagram, social media marketing offers endless opportunities.

 Now, you need to identify the social media platforms on which your audience spends its time.
 To do this, explore the social media platforms you’re considering (Facebook, Twitter, Instagram, Pinterest, etc.) and conduct a little research into their demographics.

 When you’ve completed this step, compare your findings to the demographics of your target audience.
 Do Facebook’s users resemble your target audience most closely?
-Perhaps you’re marketing to millennials, in which case you’ll find Instagram to be your best option.
+Perhaps you’re marketing to millennials or doing LGBT marketing, in which case you’ll find Instagram to be your best option.
 (Learn How to Repost a Video on Instagram.)

 By finding where your audience lives, you can begin to determine where you’ll focus the majority of your budget and energy.